lamarrg/Movie-to-Movie/README.md

 # Movie-to-Movie

-Compares actor resumes
+This app compares actor resumes movie and tv listings, and returns the intersecting results as a list.

-This is my first app created in iOS 9.
-It was created on my desktop, hence no updates or improvements listed here, (yet).
+This is my first app created in iOS 9, and uses themoviedb.org as the data source.

-My initial intent was to submit it to the app store, but after further research, it appears the data provided may not always be complete.
-(Ex, per data pulled, "Nathan Fillion" & "Alyn Tudyk" do not show "Firefly" as a common production)
+My initial intent was to submit it to the app store, but after further research, there is an already an app that does exactly this.
+Unless I can think of additional benefits or features, it shall stay here and I will work on UI & UX.

-There is still some error checking to do...